First Signs Of Liver Disease In Dogs

 Liver problems in dogs – causes

-Sometimes this condition can be a result of ageing.
-Other times it could be genetic.
-Let’s not forget that infection and trauma can cause different health issues in canines.
-Also, medications and diseases are one of the common reasons why dogs struggle with a damaged liver.
+Sometimes this condition can result from ageing.
+However, external factors such as infection and trauma play a major role in how liver illness develops in canines.
+Also, medications and diseases are among the common reasons why dogs struggle with a damaged liver.

 If you suspect your dog is suffering from liver disease, your vet will order lab work and check other organs as well.
-Enzymes like ALT and AST found in the blood can show signs of illness.
-Additionally, bilirubin levels, a substance located in bile along with albumin, can offer information about your dog’s overall health or their liver condition.
+Enzymes like ALT or alanine aminotransferase and ALP or alkaline phosphatase found in the blood can show signs of illness.
+Additionally, bilirubin levels which is a substance located in bile along with albumin can offer information about your dog’s overall health or their liver condition.

 On the other hand, cholesterol, blood sugar and urea nitrogen levels may also confirm there is a problem.
-That’s why a complete blood count is crucial to determine the presence of inflammation or infection.
+That is why a complete blood count is crucial to determine the presence of inflammation or infection.

 Treatment